Role management in the Console

 Assigning these to an API key won’t have any effect, since API keys can’t interact with the UI.

-See the full permissions list for details on which permissions are available by scope and applicable to each entity type.
+See the full list of system permission policies for details on which permissions are available by scope and applicable to each entity type.

 Assign roles to users and groups